 First, try washing a swatch.
 The fabricator may charge you $1 to $2 per foot to wash the fabric for you (which may be worth it if you have large quantities).

-Use slipcovers to change or update the design.
+Use slipcovers to change or refresh the design.
+Today’s slipcovers are tighter fitting and less sloppy.